 The University of Iowa boasts an exceptional number of cardiovascular research programs that focus on understanding cardiovascular disease, from the single molecule to the patient.

-Under the leadership of Dr. Francois Abboud, director of the Cardiovascular Research Center, and Dr. Mark Anderson, chair of internal medicine, UI researchers have made important contributions that include:
+Under the leadership of Dr. Francois Abboud, director of the Cardiovascular Research Center, UI researchers have made important contributions that include:

 - Identification of the key molecules and pathways that transmit electrical and chemical signals in the heart and are involved in the cardiovascular response to high blood pressure, obesity, diabetes and reduced blood flow to heart muscle (for example, during a heart attack.)